Sample Size Calculator

 $$n=\frac{n₀}{1+\left(\frac{n₀-1}{N}\right)}=\frac{576.24}{1+\left(\frac{576.24-1}{12,000}\right)}=549.88\approx550$$

-Formula to calculate Margin of Error
+Formula to calculate the Margin of Error

-You know that the minimum sample size formula is,
+Starting with the minimum sample size formula:

 $$n₀=\frac{z^2p\left(1-p\right)}{E^2}$$